Your free business.com+ membership unlocks exclusive tech deals and advisor support

 AI and automation technology can help accountants by identifying patterns and anomalies that flag accounting fraud.

-Intuit Assist is a new, built-in AI tool that can help answer financial questions about your business.
+Intuit Intelligence can help answer financial questions about your business.
 Source: Intuit

 Invoicing

 • Mobile device optimization: We like that QuickBooks invoices are optimized for mobile devices.
 You can quickly create and send invoices from the QuickBooks browser software or mobile app.
-Another cool feature we tried: QuickBooks supports an app that allows you to invoice directly from Gmail.
+Another cool feature is that QuickBooks supports an app that allows you to invoice directly from Gmail.

-• Invoice payment button: If you set up online payments through QuickBooks Payments or a third-party processor like PayPal or Square (read our Square review to learn more), you can add a payment button to the invoices.
-That makes it quick and easy for your customers to pay.
+• Invoice payment button: Setting up online payments through QuickBooks Payments or a third-party processor like PayPal or Square is as easy as adding a payment button to the invoices.
+In just a few clicks, you’ll be able to give your customers an easy way to pay.

-• Estimate creation: We like how you can create estimates using QuickBooks Online — a unique feature.
+• Estimate creation: We like that QuickBooks Online makes it easy to create estimates.
 Once a customer approves an estimate, you can convert it to an invoice with a single click.
 The software automatically links related documents to keep your billing organized and prevent duplicate invoices.
+In our accounting software reviews, we found that only FreshBooks’ estimate creation flow is similarly straightforward.

 • Recurring invoices and payment reminders: Additionally, you can create recurring invoices and schedule automatic payment reminders.
-The software lets you track and invoice billable hours and automatically includes unbilled charges on your recurring invoices.
+The software lets you track and invoice billable hours.
+Plus, it automatically includes unbilled charges on your recurring invoices.
+You can also send progress invoices to bill for only a portion of your services.

 Inventory

 When we tested the software, we were impressed by QuickBooks Online’s inventory features.
-Plus and Advanced plan users can manage inventory and vendors and create purchase orders through the accounting platform.
-You can add images of inventory items and bundle products or services frequently sold together, saving you from having to enter them on an invoice separately.
-You can also track inventory, and the software shows you how many of a particular item you have in stock when you’re creating estimates, invoices and purchase orders.
-This feature is extremely helpful for businesses that maintain extensive inventories.
+Plus and Advanced plan users can manage inventory, vendors and create purchase orders through the accounting platform.
+You can add images of inventory items and bundle products or services frequently sold together, saving you from entering them on an invoice separately.
+You can also track inventory.

-We also appreciate that the program alerts you when it’s time to reorder inventory.
+We also appreciate that the inventory app within QuickBooks alerts you when it’s time to reorder inventory.
 Once your inventory arrives, QuickBooks converts the purchase order into a bill.
-You also get on-demand reports, giving you real-time insight into which products are doing well and which are languishing.
+You also get on-demand reports; this feature gives you real-time insight into which products are doing well and which are underperforming.

 TipBottom line

-If your business has complex inventory needs, you may find value in one of the best POS systems, which have extensive inventory management tools.
+If your business has complex inventory needs, you may find value in one of the best POS systems.
+These tools have extensive inventory management tools.

 Mobile App

-We like that QuickBooks Online’s mobile app gives you an overview of your business activity and allows you to accomplish multiple accounting tasks wherever you are.
-View dashboard data, create and send invoices, accept payments, capture receipts and attach them to expenses, reconcile transactions, view customer information, and message customers from the app.
-During our test run, we found the app well-organized and straightforward to use.
+We like that QuickBooks Online’s mobile app gives you an overview of your business activity and helps you accomplish multiple accounting tasks wherever you are.
+The app allows you to view dashboard data, create and send invoices, and accept payments.
+You can also capture receipts and attach them to expenses, reconcile transactions, view customer information, and message customers.
+During our test run, we found the app to be one of the most powerful and extensive mobile app within the accounting software space.

 Reporting

 QuickBooks Online also shines when it comes to report generation, outperforming many competitors.
-The software boasts multiple built-in reports, including aged receivable reports, general ledger reports, profit-and-loss statements, balance sheets, and trial balance reports.
+The software boasts multiple built-in reports, including aged receivables reports, general ledger reports, profit-and-loss statements, trial balance reports and balance sheets.
 During our test, we liked that you can set frequently used reports as favorites to make them easy to find.
-The software can also automatically run reports and email them to you on a schedule you create.

 Third-Party Integrations